 Enroll in a 12-Hour Supervisor Training Course in Florida

 This is an approved continuing education course for supervisory training in the State of Florida pursuant to Section 491.005, F.S., and 64B4 F.A.C.

-The course provides 12 hours of in-person didactic and interactional instruction.
+The course provides 12 hours of virtual online didactic and interactional instruction.

 Workshop Learning Objectives

 As a result of attending this workshop, the attendees will:

 - Become familiar with the major models of supervision for clinical social work, marriage and family therapy or mental health counseling

 - Gain skills to develop a personal model of supervision, drawn from existing models of supervision and from preferred styles of therapy

 - Understand the co-evolving dynamics of therapist-client and supervisor-therapist-client relationships

 - Explore distinctive issues that arise in supervision